giorgiobini/RIME/README.md

 https://www.biorxiv.org/content/10.1101/2025.02.16.638500v1

 ## 1. Environment setup
 We recommend building a Python virtual environment with Anaconda.
 This repository enables running RIME with GPU acceleration.
-RIME was developed on a machine with CUDA version **525**, toolkit CUDA version **CUDA 12.0**, and **cuDNN version 8.8.1.3**.
+RIME was developed on a machine with CUDA version 525, CUDA toolkit version 12.0, and cuDNN version 8.8.1.3.

 ### 1.1 Install Miniconda
 ```